 In 1946, 21-year-old Hedy Epstein joined the American military tribunal in Nuremberg, Germany, as a research analyst.
 Her role was to search through thousands of records, to find, summarize and forward to the prosecution the documentary evidence they would need for trial.
 Twenty-three German physicians and administrators were charged with war crimes and crimes against humanity.
-The evidence told the story of unimaginable brutality, sheer evil, and, at times, Hedy became physically sick as she uncovered the evidence of what had happened to concentration camp inmates chosen for medical experiments.
+The evidence told the story of unimaginable brutality, sadistic behaviors, and sheer evil.
+At times, Hedy became physically sick as she uncovered the evidence of what had happened to concentration camp inmates chosen for medical experiments.

 Slides from Hedy’s presentations are in the gallery below: